anaulin/generative-art/README.md

 The code in this repo powers http://robotmolecule.com, where a new generative artwork is posted every hour.
 You can buy prints, tees, household goods and other productswith some of these works at https://anaulin.redbubble.com

-Each directory in this repo contains a different "dream", and has its own `README` and example outputs.
+Each directory in this repo contains a different "dream" type for the Robot Molecule.

 - [Packings](#packings)
   - [Circle packing](#circle-packing)